What Is an Education Degree?

 Master’s Degree in Education

-A master's degree in education includes two years of coursework, but students can often earn education master's degrees on abbreviated timelines through accelerated pathways.
+A master’s degree in education includes two years of coursework, but students can often earn education master’s degrees more quickly through accelerated pathways.

 Students pursuing master’s degrees in education are usually already practicing teachers and administrators.
 Education professionals can earn a master’s degree to advance their qualifications for administrative roles, shift into counseling careers, or add additional disciplines to their teaching expertise.
 Master’s specializations include adult education and training, leadership in educational organizations, and teaching English as a second language.

-A master's degree in education administration can lead to positions as assistant principals or principals, while a curriculum and instruction master's degree in education leads to work as a district curriculum specialist.
+A master’s degree in education administration can prepare you for positions like assistant principal or principal, while a curriculum and instruction master’s degree in education can lead to work as a district curriculum specialist.

 What’s the Difference Between a Master’s in Teaching and a Master of Education?

-Most schools offer master's in teaching (MIT) programs as master of arts (MA) degrees with an emphasis in teaching.
-During an MIT, students build practical skills and gain subject-specific knowledge.
+Most schools offer master’s in teaching (MIT) programs as master of arts (MA) degrees with an emphasis in teaching.
+During an MIT program, students build practical skills and gain subject-specific knowledge.
 Not all MIT programs require applicants to have previous educational experience, though some do.

 Current teachers and other education professionals seeking careers outside of classroom instruction should consider pursuing master of education (M.Ed.) programs.
 By exploring the practice of education itself, M.Ed. enrollees gain insight into and expertise in the theories, techniques, and policies that underlie teaching pedagogy, leading to careers in administration or consultation.